How to take photos of forest animals

 Share

-When you are not relaxing in your alluring hot tub cabin another of the most thrilling parts of exploring our forests is the chance to see our woodland animals.
+When you are not relaxing in your alluring hot tub cabin, another of the most thrilling parts of exploring our forests is the chance to see our woodland animals.
 From squirrels, hedgehogs and mice through to badgers, foxes and deer, forest animals are notoriously shy, which makes seeing them that much more exciting.
+At our Forest of Dean Location, you may also get a chance to take photos of wild boar and pine martens.
 Paul Hobson gives his tips for how to capture those elusive moments on camera.

 Fallow deer in the forest